 What happens to the deposit after the tenant pays it to you?

-The deposit will be held in the Deposit Protection Scheme (DPS) for safe keeping.
-This is a government approved scheme that protects the deposit for the duration of the tenancy.
+The deposit will be held in a government backed scheme like the Deposit Protection Scheme (DPS) for safe keeping.
+The scheme protects the deposit for the duration of the tenancy.
 At the end of the tenancy no money will be paid to you unless the tenant agrees to the payment.

 Do I need to pay for insurance?